influxdata/telegraf/plugins/inputs/sqlserver/README.md

 To enable support for AAD authentication, we leverage the existing AAD authentication support.

+If more then one managed idenity is assigend to the VM.
+You need specifiy the client_id of the idenity you wish to use to authenticate with the SQL Server.
+If only one is assigend you don't need so specify this value.

+client_id = "Client ID"

 - Please see [SQL Server driver for Go](https://github.com/microsoft/go-mssqldb#azure-active-directory-authentication)

 ### How to use AAD Auth with MSI